cala-master/kriptonot/CONSTITUTION.md

 - Every future feature requires documented manual validation steps.
 - Every milestone must be runnable locally by a human reviewer.
 - Standards are documented first and may become enforced later.

+## Local-first architecture

+Cryptonote should work as a local desktop app.

+The MVP should not depend on external services to create, store, mask, or reveal notes.

+## Clear module boundaries

+Core masking logic, storage, and UI must be separated.
+The UI should not own encryption/masking rules.
+The storage layer should not own product behavior.
+The core package should be testable without the desktop app.

+## Agent accountability

+Coding agents must:

+- keep changes small
+- update documentation when behavior changes
+- write tests for domain logic
+- avoid logging sensitive values
+- ask before changing architecture or security assumptions

+## Human approval for irreversible decisions

+Human approval is required before changing:

+- storage format
+- encryption approach
+- password/key derivation approach
+- desktop framework
+- monorepo structure
+- MVP scope